cri-o/cri-o/docs/crio.8.md

 **--tracing-endpoint**="": Address on which the gRPC tracing collector will listen. (default: 0.0.0.0:4317)

-**--tracing-sampling-rate-per-million**="": Number of samples to collect per million OpenTelemetry spans. (default: 0)
+**--tracing-sampling-rate-per-million**="": Number of samples to collect per million OpenTelemetry spans.
+Set to 1000000 to always sample. (default: 0)

 **--uid-mappings**="": Specify the UID mappings to use for the user namespace.